-The temperature limits are stored in the $T{LOW}$ and $T{HIGH}$ registers (Table 8 and Table 9) in the same format as the temperature result, and their values are compared to the temperature result on every conversion.
-The outcome of the comparison drives the behavior of the ALERT pin, which can operate as a comparator output or an interrupt, and is set by the TM bit in the configuration register (Table 7).
+The temperature limits are stored in the T{LOW} and T{HIGH} registers (Table 7 and Table 8) in the same format as the temperature result, and their values are compared to the temperature result on every conversion.
+The outcome of the comparison drives the behavior of the ALERT pin, which can operate as a comparator output or an interrupt, and is set by the TM bit in the Configuration register (Table 6).

-In comparator mode (TM = 0, default), the ALERT pin becomes active when the temperature is equal to or exceeds the value in $T{HIGH}$ (fault conditions) for a consecutive number of conversions as set by the FQ bits of the configuration register.
-ALERT clears when the temperature falls below $T{LOW}$ for the same consecutive number of conversions.
+In comparator mode (TM = 0, default), the ALERT pin becomes active when the temperature is equal to or exceeds the value in T{HIGH} (fault conditions) for a consecutive number of conversions as set by the FQ bits of the configuration register.
+ALERT clears when the temperature falls below T{LOW} for the same consecutive number of conversions.
 The difference between the two limits acts as a hysteresis on the comparator output, and a fault counter prevents false alerts as a result of environmental noise.

-In interrupt mode (TM = 1), the ALERT pin becomes active when the temperature equals or exceeds the value in $T{HIGH}$ for a consecutive number of fault conditions.
-The ALERT pin remains active until a read operation of any register occurs, or the device successfully responds to the SMBus alert response address.
-The ALERT pin is also cleared if the device is placed in shutdown mode (see Shutdown Mode section for shutdown mode description).
-After the ALERT pin is cleared, this pin becomes active again only when the temperature falls below $T{LOW}$ for a consecutive number of fault conditions, and remains active until cleared by a read operation of any register, or a successful response to the SMBus alert response address.
-After the ALERT pin is cleared, the cycle repeats with the ALERT pin becoming active when the temperature equals or exceeds $T{HIGH}$ , and so on.
-The ALERT pin can also be cleared by resetting the device with the general-call reset command.
-This action also clears the state of the internal registers in the device and the fault counter memory, returning the device to comparator mode (TM = 0).
+In interrupt mode (TM = 1), the ALERT pin becomes active when the temperature equals or exceeds the value in T{HIGH} for a consecutive number of fault conditions.
+The ALERT pin remains active until a read operation of any register occurs.
+After the ALERT pin is cleared, this pin becomes active again only when temperature falls below T{LOW} for a consecutive number of fault conditions, and remains active until cleared by a read operation of any register.
+The cycle repeats with the ALERT pin becoming active when the temperature equals or exceeds T{HIGH} , and so on.
+The ALERT pin is cleared also when the device is placed in shutdown mode (see Shutdown Mode for shutdown mode description).
+This action also clears the fault counter memory.

 The active state of the ALERT pin is set by the POL bit in the configuration register.
 When POL = 0 (default), the ALERT pin is active low.
 When POL = 1, the ALERT pin is active high.
-The operation of the ALERT pin in various modes is illustrated in Figure 7.
+The operation of the ALERT pin in the various modes is illustrated in Figure 7.